 - Don’t post anything about conversations with your attorney or your case: It should go without saying that you should not discuss your case or anything you talk to your attorney about on social media.

 - Do remind your friends not to post certain messages, photos, or videos with you: Use the same guidelines for your friends’ posts as your own: if your friend wouldn’t say it to the opposing attorney about you, don’t let your friend post it.
 This includes photos and videos.
 Track your friends’ social media sites.

 - Do Google yourself: Attempt to remove any information that may reflect an image or statement that could negatively impact our case.

-All of these best practices we suggest purely to protect yourself from not getting all that you deserve.
-Many times pictures or posts can be misconstrued by the defense to make you look bad, we want to make sure that does not happen.
-If you have any more questions, please contact our office at 813.452.4043.
+All these best practices we suggest to protect yourself from not getting all that you deserve.
+The defense may misconstrue any posts of yours to make you look bad.
+And, we want to make sure that does not happen.
+If you have any more questions, please contact our office at (813) 915-1110.